The Edison State Community College Federal School Code is 012750.

 We know that the thought of paying for college can be overwhelming.
 While you, as a student, are primarily responsible for financing your education, the Financial Aid Office is here to help you with other sources of funding.
 These funds may come from a student grant, scholarship, loan or work-study program.
 Please review the

-here for a downloadable PDF version.
+here for a downloadable PDF.

 Let us help you learn how to finance your education!
 Every student's financial situation is unique.
-Our financial aid advisors are here to help you understand the financial aid process and how it applies to you and your specific situation.
+Our financial aid administrators are here to help you understand the financial aid process and how it applies to you and your specific situation.
 Our staff will assist you in finding the funds necessary to pursue higher education without accumulating unnecessary debt.
 In addition to scheduling an appointment, walk–in financial aid advising hours are also available and are listed on this page.

 FAFSA The Free Application for Federal Student Aid (FAFSA) is the application used to apply for the federal student aid programs offered by the U.S. Department of Education.
 All individuals entering college are strongly encouraged to complete the FAFSA.